Akiyoshi02/BananaBlitz_Game/docs/README.md

 2. **Configure API Keys** (Optional but recommended)
    - Copy `firebase/api-keys-config.example.js` to `firebase/api-keys-config.js`
    - Replace `YOUR_GIPHY_API_KEY_HERE` with your GIPHY API key from https://developers.giphy.com/
-   - Note: The example config includes a demo key, but you should use your own for production
 3. Open `index.html` directly in a browser OR serve with any static server.
 4. (Optional) Use Firebase Emulator Suite to test authentication and database rules locally.